-Don’t get too shocked if you receive a job offer over a phone without any prior communication.
-Generally, it’s common to get confused about how hiring recruiters are extracting your phone no., even when you haven’t applied for any job.
+Don’t get too shocked if you receive a job offer over the phone without any prior communication, With the prevalence of remote work, getting a job offer over the phone has become common these days.
+Generally, it’s common to get confused about how hiring recruiters are extracting your phone number, even when you haven’t applied for any jobs.

 Gone are the days when an employer used to hire a new employee with some common connections.
 Nowadays, the hiring process has become a crucial part of the industry.
 The competition is increasing, and every company wants the best employee.

-Getting a call from the hiring recruiters for a job has become common.
-Most hiring recruiters go through several resumes and shortlist the resume from different job panels like Naukri.com and LinkedIn, where you might have uploaded your resume or education and employment history.
+Getting a call from hiring recruiters for a job has become common.
+Most hiring recruiters go through several resumes and shortlist the ones from different job boards like Naukri.com and LinkedIn, where you might have uploaded your resume or education and employment history.

 So, take a deep breath, and greet them politely, professionally, and with respect when you get a call from a hiring recruiter at an unexpected time.
-Don’t forget that your positive impact will help you in the future, whether you want to accept or reject this offer.
-This article will discuss more how you should talk to the recruiter.
-We will also guide you to understand how to accept or reject the offer politely.
+Don’t forget that your positive impact will help you in the future, whether you accept or reject this offer.
+This article will discuss more about how you should talk to the recruiter.
+We will also guide you on how to accept or reject the offer politely.

 What Important Things Should You Ask Over The Phone Conversation?